flugg/laravel-responder/README.md

 ### Setting Response Data

-The `success` method accepts the response data as the first argument:
+The `success` method takes the response data as the first argument:

 ```php
 return responder()->success(Product::all())->respond();
 ```

-It accepts the same data types as you would normally return from your controllers.
-However, in addition, it supports query builder and relationship instances:
+It accepts the same data types as you would normally return from your controllers, however, it also supports query builder and relationship instances:

 ```php
 return responder()->success(Product::where('id', 1))->respond();